 At Alesong, we strive to brew unique and creative small-batch beers through a focus on oak aging and Belgian-inspired brewing techniques.
 We brew both wild and non-wild beers, utilizing locally grown fruits and herbs and a host of special yeast and other microbes to create a harmonizing experience in the glass.
-The majority are matured in oak barrels for anywhere from three months to three years before they are ready to blend and package for your enjoyment.
+All our beers mature in oak barrels for anywhere from three months to three years before they are ready to blend and package for your enjoyment.

 Our wild beers are fermented and matured, primarily in retired French oak wine barrels, with mixed cultures of saccharomyces, brettanomyces and lactic acid bacteria to create a unique beer in each barrel.
 These beers are often also blended and fermented with fresh fruits and herbs to add further depth.